Invitation and Introduction

 A few words from Study Guide author Katrina Browne about the motivation behind this series

 Some of you know me from my documentary film Traces of the Trade: A Story from the Deep North.
 The film follows me and family members as we come to grips with our discovery that our Rhode Island ancestors were the largest slave-trading family in U.S. history.
-Our journey retracing the Triangle Trade, and the journey I’ve taken with the finished film for the last 11 years, have been profoundly humbling and transformative.
+Our journey retracing the Triangle Trade, and the journey I’ve taken with the finished film for over a dozen years, have been profoundly humbling and transformative.
 These travels and encounters have given me windows into whiteness that were absent in my formal education.
 This curriculum is a reflection of what I’ve had the blessing to learn and consider over these years, and it is an honor to be able to pass on some of the great work of filmmakers, writers, and race dialogue practitioners who have impacted me.
 A wonderful group of advisors to this project have also left their valuable imprint on the content.

 As you can imagine, I have had my eyes opened in countless ways with regard to the confounding, thorny, troubled terrain of black/white relations and equity issues in this country – the histories and legacies of slavery.
 It is a maze that cries out for our devoted, careful, steady walking.
 The work of repair is so incomplete.
 I have seen congregations and dioceses that are applying themselves faithfully to this work.